jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByMenuOrder(_findByMenuOrder int) ([]*Post, error)
 ```
-FindByMenuOrder dynamic finder for menu_order -> []*Post,error Generic and
-programatically generator finder for Post
+FindByMenuOrder searchs against the primary key menu_order and will return []*Post,error This method is a programatically generated finder for Post

 ```go